DePaul University - BS, Health Science

 My research interests include functional morphology, evolutionary-developmental biology, and ichthyology.
 I am working to elucidate how deformities of the spine in the Mexican tetra (Astyanax mexicanus) influences body shape, an ecologically relevant trait.
 As these deformities arise through changes in water temperature, I hope that my research may provide insight into the potential impacts of climate change on freshwater fish fitness.
 (Advisor: Dr. Aguirre)

-University of Mount Olive - Biological Sciences
+University of Illinois at Chicago – BS, Biological Sciences

 University of Wisconsin Oshkosh - BS, Biology